-Finally, I explore the extent to which the data on realized production-for the subset of 160 wells for which production is observable-can provide additional information for identification of $\beta$ .
-In principle, the realizations of well productivity (discounted lifetime production divided by the cost of drilling) should be related to variation in the trigger productivities $x^$ over time and should therefore be informative for $\beta$ .
-Below, I summarize my use of the productivity data in this regard; details can be found in online Appendix 3.
+Finally, I explore the extent to which the data on realized production-for the subset of 160 wells for which production is observable-can provide additional information for identification of β .
+In principle, the realizations of well productivity (discounted lifetime production divided by the cost of drilling) should be related to variation in the trigger productivities x^ over time and should therefore be informative for β .
+Below, I summarize my use of the productivity data in this regard; details can be found in appendix 3.

-To make the production data comparable to the $x^$ trigger productivities, I first transform them from production over the first three years of each well's life to total discounted production over each well's lifetime, estimating hyperbolic decline curves to carry out the extrapolation.
+To make the production data comparable to the x^ trigger productivities, I first transform them from production over the first three years of each well's life to total discounted production over each well's lifetime, estimating hyperbolic decline curves to carry out the extrapolation.
 I then divide each well's discounted lifetime production by its estimated drilling cost at the average dayrate to obtain its realized productivity (in barrels per \$ of drilling cost).
-Figure 10 plots (in logs) each well's thusly calculated realized productivity against the $x^$ productivity triggers generated by the reference case model.
+Figure 10 plots (in logs) each well's thusly calculated realized productivity against the x^ productivity triggers generated by the reference case model.
 This figure reveals two obstacles to using the realized productivity data in the model.
-First, these data are extremely noisy, reflecting the substantial geologic uncertainty involved in drilling for oil and masking any obvious relationship between realized productivity and $x^$ .
-Second, in this sample of wells average productivity falls substantially below the average $x^$ .
+First, these data are extremely noisy, reflecting the substantial geologic uncertainty involved in drilling for oil and masking any obvious relationship between realized productivity and x^ .
+Second, in this sample of wells average productivity falls substantially below the average x^ .
 This shortfall is consistent with selection: the wells for which productivity is observable are those drilled in leases in which no other wells were subsequently drilled or operated, and this lack of follow-up activity may have been due to poor results from the initial well.
 Data from the 367 drilled wells for which I have production data but there also exist other active wells provide support for this selection mechanism, in that they exhibit substantially higher productivity on average.
-Figure 10 also provides the logged "break-even" productivity each period.
-This productivity level falls below $x^$ due to option value, and the figure shows that the median well for which production is observed performs slightly worse than break-even.
-In levels, however, the right-tail of highly productive wells implies that these 160 wells earn strictly positive profits on average, consistent with real options theory's prescription that expected profits from irreversible investments should be strictly positive.
+47 Figure 10 also provides the logged "break-even"

+47 For these 367 wells, the noise in their leases' monthly production data makes it impractical to estimate each well's productivity.
+However, I have estimated the average production across these productivity each period.
+This productivity level falls below x^ due to option value, and the figure shows that the median well for which production is observed performs slightly worse than break-even.
+In levels, however, the right-tail of highly productive wells implies that these 160 wells earn strictly positive profits on average, consistent with real options theory's prescription that expected profits from irreversible investments should be strictly positive.48